MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 ## Supported ASP.NET Core Scenarios

 The basic Hot Reload experience is supported for many ASP.NET scenarios.
 The most widely available feature is the ability to change code-behind and other .NET class files for most types of web applications.
-This feature works while using the Visual Studio debugger and is present anywhere Edit and Continue was previously available.
+This feature works while using the Visual Studio debugger and is present anywhere Hot Reload was previously available.
 For more specific guidance, see [.NET Hot Reload support for ASP.NET Core](/aspnet/core/test/hot-reload).

 For ASP.NET Core developers who are targeting .NET 6+, there are additional capabilities not available for lower versions of .NET.
 These capabilities include: